bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    ~ The biggest differnce to me is that .forEach() returns undefined whereas, .map() returns a new array.

 2. What is the difference between a function and a method?

+    ~ functions are a set a statements that preforms a task whereas, a method is a function which belongs to a object.

 3. What is closure?

+    ~ A closure gives you access to an outer function scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+    A. "This" will refer to the window/global object if not implicitly or explicitly binded.

+    B. "This" will be binded to the object which a method was called from.
+(Implicit binding)

+    C. When using constructors, "This" will be binded to what ever object was created using the "new" keyword.

+    D. You can explicitly bind "This" using any of these methods: .bind(), .call(), .apply()

 5. Why do we need super() in an extended class?

+    ~ We need super()because it makes the child constructor aware of the parent prototype.

 ## Project Set up